RishabhDotasara/rishabhdotasara.github.io/_posts/2025-09-15-platformer-game-cpp-part3.markdown

 ```

 - **Default State**: The flag is set to `true` by default, enabling collision detection for most entities.
-- **Customizability**: Developers can toggle this flag to disable collision detection for specific entities.
+- **Customizability**: We can toggle this flag to disable collision detection for specific entities.

 #### Setter and Getter Functions